 NALC Financial briefing note F05-15 is in the Members Area of the OALC website

-After prolonged consultation the new scheme was launched on 6th January 2015.
-The scheme has been designed to provide the tools and encouragement to help councils improve, as well as promoting and recognising those councils that are already well run and are examples of good practice.
+The Local Council Award Scheme is designed to provide the tools and encouragement to help parish and town councils improve, as well as promoting and recognising those councils that are already well run and are examples of good practice.

 Councils can apply for an award at one of three levels: